 At St. Charles Borromeo, our program for preparation for Confirmation includes a set of six (6) catechetical sessions for parents and youth and one (1) retreat day for those to be confirmed.
 The program will be offered two times each year: once in the fall and once in the spring.
-Confirmation will be celebrated at the conclusion of each session.
+Confirmation will be celebrated in the Spring.